Werd ransomware removal instructions

-Werd ransomware is a part of a Djvu ransomware family.
-It is distributed with a purpose to encrypt files and force victims to pay a ransom.
-Werd appends the ".werd" extension to every encrypted file, for example, it renames a file named "1.jpg" to "1.jpg.werd", and so on.
-Like most programs of this type it creates a ransom note as well, a text file named "_readme.txt".
-This file contains information about how to purchase a decryption software.
-Typically, ransomware victims cannot decrypt their files without those tools and that is why they are forced to pay cyber criminals a ransom.
+Werd ransomware is part of the Djvu ransomware family and distributed to encrypt files and force victims to pay ransoms.
+Werd appends the ".werd" extension to each encrypted file.
+For example, "1.jpg" becomes "1.jpg.werd".
+Like most programs of this type, it creates a ransom message within a text file named "_readme.txt".
+This file contains information about how to purchase decryption software.
+Typically, ransomware victims cannot decrypt their files without these tools and are often tempted to pay ransoms to cyber criminals.

-As stated in the "_readme.txt" ransom note, Werd encrypts photos, databases, documents and other files with a strong encryption algorithm.
-The only way to recover files is to purchase a decryption software and unique key, cyber criminals are selling them for $980.
-However, they offer a 50% discount for victims who will contact them in the first 72 hours after having files encrypted by Werd.
-They can be contacted via firstname.lastname@example.org or email@example.com email address.
-Either way, they make it clear that it is impossible to decrypt files without a tool and key that only they have.
-Unfortunately, it is true.
-However, it is not recommended to pay cyber criminals, there is a high possibility to get scammed.
-Quite often they do not provide decryption tools or/and keys even when victims have met all their demands (paid a ransom and so on).
-Typically, the only (and free) way to recover files without having to contact and pay cyber criminals is to restore them from an existing backup.
+The "_readme.txt" ransom message states that Werd encrypts photos, databases, documents, and other files with a strong encryption algorithm.
+The only way to recover files is to purchase decryption software and a unique key.
+Cyber criminals offer these for $980, however, a 50% discount is available for victims who contact them within the first 72 hours of file encryption by Werd.
+They can be contacted via the email@example.com or firstname.lastname@example.org email address.
+In any case, they make it clear that it is impossible to decrypt files without a tool and key that only they can provide.
+This information is accurate, however, never pay these cyber criminals, as you will probably be scammed.
+They often provide no decryption tools/keys even when victims have met all demands (paid ransoms and so on).
+Typically, the only free way to recover files without contacting or paying these criminals is to restore them from an existing backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many examples of other ransomware-type programs, a couple of them are Bot, Maze and DEADMIN LOCKER.
-Most cyber criminals use them to extract money from people by encrypting their data and forcing them to pay a ransom/purchase decryption tools.
-The two main and most common differences are price of a decryption and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt files.
-Unluckily, in most cases it is impossible to decrypt encrypted files without the tools that only cyber criminals have, unless ransomware is not finished, contains unfixed bugs, flaws, etc. For this reason it we recommend to always have data backed up and keep it on unplugged, disconnected storage device or/and remote server.
+There are many examples of other ransomware-type programs, including Bot, Maze, and DEADMIN LOCKER.
+Most cyber criminals use them to extort money from people by encrypting their data and forcing them to pay a ransom/purchase decryption tools.
+Common differences are cost of a decryption and cryptographic algorithm (symmetric or asymmetric) used to encrypt files.
+Unfortunately, in most cases, it is impossible to decrypt files without specific tools held only by the cyber criminals, unless the ransomware is not finished, contains unfixed bugs/flaws, etc. Therefore, have your data backed up and store it on an unplugged, disconnected storage device or remote server.